joelbiffin/soulfix/README.md

 1. Clone the git repo
 2. Install Python (version > 3.9 should do)
+3. Install system dependencies (via homebrew) by running `brew bundle`.
-3. Run `pip install -r requirements.txt` to download the project's dependencies
+4. Run `pip install -r requirements.txt` to download the project's dependencies
-4. Ensure you have setup your `.env` file correctly (use `.env.test` as a guide)
+5. Ensure you have setup your `.env` file correctly (use `.env.test` as a guide)
-5. Identify the output directory of your choice, e.g. "/Users/johnsmith/Music"
+6. Identify the output directory of your choice, e.g. "/Users/johnsmith/Music"
-6. Run `python main.py $FILE_YOU_WANT_TO_PROCESS`
+7. Run `python main.py $FILE_YOU_WANT_TO_PROCESS`

 ## Contributing